|

 V(tank) = πr2l

-The filled volume of a horizontal cylinder tank is calculated by first finding the area, A, of a circular segment and multiplying it by the length, l.
+Calculate the filled volume of a horizontal cylinder tank by first finding the area, A, of a circular segment and multiplying it by the length, l.

-Area of the circular segment, the grey shaded area, is A = (1/2)r2(θ - sinθ) where θ = 2*arccos(m/r).
+Area of the circular segment, the grey shaded area, is A = (1/2)r2(θ - sinθ) where θ = 2*arccos(m/r) and θ is in radians.
 Therefore, V(segment) = (1/2)r2(θ - sinθ)l.
 If the fill height f is less than 1/2 of d then we use the segment created from the filled height and V(fill) = V(segment).
 However, if the fill height f is greater than 1/2 of d then we use the segment that is created by the empty portion of the tank and subtract it from the total volume to get the filled volume; V(fill) = V(tank) - V(segment).

 Total volume of a cylinder shaped tank is the area, A, of the circular end times the height, h.
 A = πr2 where r is the radius which is equal to d/2.
 Therefore: